mwkinney/IntroductionToGo/README.md

-Random clippings from my time working through this book by Caleb Doxsey
+Random clips from my time working through An Introduction to Programming In Go by Caleb Doxsey